kbenhamouche/multicloud-avi-gslb/README.md

 The terraform scripts will also create and configure a GSLB service in the AVI controller in order to access to the multicloud web application.

+NOTES:
-NOTE: Before to start, be sure that you understand the terraform files.
+- Before to start, be sure that you understand the terraform files
+- The AVI controller can be on-prem or SaaS

 # Topology